melahn/helm-chartmap/README.md

 Having generated some PlantUML files, if you want to generate image files from the PlantUML files outside of Maven, there are several options.

-* The simplest option is to just include the '-g' option when running Chartmap to generate the PlantUML file.
+* The simplest option is to just include the '-g' option when running ChartMap to generate the PlantUML file.
-That will cause Chartmap to automatically generate a PNG file for you.
+That will cause ChartMap to automatically generate a PNG file for you.
 For example,

 ``` bash
 java -jar helm-chartmap-1.2.0.jar -c "wordpress:14.2.5" -r -v -g -o "wordpress-14.2.5.puml"